Decoherence and Probability: Probability and Possibility

 The previous section demonstrated that a probabilistic understanding of quantum mechanics needs to be established at the level of the full theory.
 This conclusion stands in conflict, however, with a second step of reasoning put forward by \cite{franklin:2023}.
 Franklin writes: ``[A] probabilistic interpretation of the mod-squared amplitudes is inapplicable before decoherence has occurred.
 In the presence of interference amplitudes may cancel each other out -- thus, interpreting amplitudes in such contexts probabilistically will not do.
 It is only when interference is sufficiently suppressed that mod-squared amplitudes approximately conform to the probability axioms: any attempt to interpret mod-squared amplitudes as probabilities in the presence of interference will be empirically undermined [...].
 Therefore, at least in some of the contexts where the Born rule measure is applied and expectation values are discussed these are not to be given a probabilistic interpretation." \citep[pp. 13-14]{franklin:2023}.

-Franklin thus argues that it is misguided to even look for a probabilistic interpretation of the dynamics at the quantum level because quantum theory provides no basis for a quantum probability measure that satisfies the Kolmogorov axioms.\footnote{There are well-known problems with constructing probability measures over the full set of states of a quantum theory.
-In particular, not only are there general grounds for thinking quantum interference is in tension with any probabilistic interpretation of the quantum amplitudes \citep{Wallace:2014}, but one can in fact show that there is a close formal relation between the absence of a well-defined joint probability distribution for non-commuting observables and violation of the Bell-CHSH inequalities \citep{fine:1982,fine:1982b,pitowsky:1989,suppes:1993,Hartmann:2015}.} On his reasoning, \cite{Zurek:2005}, \cite{Baker:2007} and \cite{dawid:2015} are not just wrong in claiming that decoherence \textit{needs} to be based on a probabilistic interpretation of quantum processes.
+Franklin thus argues that it is misguided to even look for a probabilistic interpretation of the dynamics at the quantum level because quantum theory provides no basis for a quantum probability measure that satisfies the Kolmogorov axioms.\footnote{See \citep{fine:1982,fine:1982b,pitowsky:1989,suppes:1993,Hartmann:2015,Wallace:2014}.} On his reasoning, \cite{Zurek:2005}, \cite{Baker:2007} and \cite{dawid:2015} are not just wrong in claiming that decoherence \textit{needs} to be based on a probabilistic interpretation of quantum processes.
 They are already wrong in assuming that a probabilistic interpretation of the quantum regime is a meaningful goal.
 Franklin asserts that establishing a probabilistic account at the level of the limiting theory is the \textit{only} way to get from quantum mechanics to empirical predictions.
 In this section and the next we will carry out a detailed analysis of this issue and present a proposal for the precise sense in which probabilistic concepts can be identified at the level of the full theory.

 Before commencing this detailed analysis, it is helpful to spell out the goal of our investigation.
 A full understanding of the way the probabilistic characteristics of quantum measurements link back to features of quantum mechanics would require a viable interpretation of quantum mechanics.
 Since the present analysis does not propose an interpretation of quantum mechanics, the goal of our analysis must be more modest.
 Our aim is to clarify in which sense the principles of quantum mechanics require probabilistic concepts that could be connected to probabilistic measurement outcomes in a cogent way once a consistent interpretation of quantum mechanics has been established.